ropensci/statistical-software-review-book/README.md

 rOpenSci runs software peer review for R packages focused on data lifecycle management.
 To apply these processes to software implementing statistical methods and algorithms, we need new ways of evaluating and testing software, and managing the review process.
-This book serves as a home for collecting research and and developing those standards.
+This book serves as a home for collecting research and developing those standards.
 As the book develops, it book will become an extension of [rOpenSci Packages: Development, Maintenance, and Peer Review](https://devguide.ropensci.org/), documenting not only our guidelines for statistical software but also the process